-As an adult member of Saint Joseph School community, I hereby agree to conduct myself with conspicuous civility at all times.
+As an adult member of the Saint Joseph School community, I hereby agree to conduct myself with conspicuous civility at all times.
 All of my exchanges with students, faculty, staff, parents, and visitors will be marked by respect and kindness, even in times of stress or disagreement.
-This Civility Code for teachers, staff members and parents is a counterpart to the School Oath, which focuses on Prudence, Justice, Fortitude, and Temperance and is recited by our students daily.
+This Civility Code for teachers, staff members and parents is a counterpart to the school motto is recited by our students daily.
 In order to be an effective member of the Saint Joseph School community, I pledge to follow this Civility Code for the good of the whole community and, especially for the children who learn from my example.